Cd209

 DefinitionThis section has been translated automatically.

-CD 209 (Cluster of Differentiation 209), aka DC-SIGN (acronym for: Dendritic Cell-Specific Intercellular adhesion molecule-3-Grabbing Non-integrin), is a protein that in humans is encoded by the CD209 gene.
-DC-SIGN is a C-type lectin receptor present on the surface of both macrophages and dendritic cells.
+CD 209 (Cluster of Differentiation 209), aka DC-SIGN (acronym for: Dendritic Cell-Specific Intercellular adhesion molecule-3-Grabbing Non-integrin), is a protein that in humans is encoded by the CD209 gene located on chromosome 19p13.2.
+DC-SIGN is a C-type lectin receptor that is present on the surface of both macrophages and dendritic cells.

-DC-SIGN on macrophages recognizes and binds with high affinity to high mannose N-glycans, a class of pathogen-associated molecular patterns (PAMPs) commonly found on viruses, bacteria, and fungi.
+DC-SIGN on macrophages recognizes and binds with high affinity to N-glycans with high mannose content, a class of pathogen-associated molecular patterns (PAMPs) commonly found on viruses, bacteria and fungi.
 This binding interaction activates phagocytosis.
-On myeloid and preplasmacytoid dendritic cells, DC-SIGN mediates dendritic cell rolling interactions with blood endothelium and CD4+ T cell activation, as well as pathogen hapten recognition.
+On myeloid and preplasmacytoid dendritic cells, DC-SIGN mediates the rolling interactions of dendritic cells with the blood endothelium and the activation of CD4+ T cells as well as the recognition of pathogen haptens.
 DC-SIGN is a C-type lectin and has a high affinity for the ICAM3 molecule.
-CD209 plays a key role as a receptor for various ligands such as ICAM-2, ICAM-3, HIV-1 gp120.
+CD209 plays a key role as a receptor for various ligands such as ICAM-2(CD102), ICAM-3, HIV-1 gp120.

-It binds various microorganisms by recognizing high mannose glycoproteins on their envelopes and particularly acts as a receptor for various viruses such as HIV, Hepatitis C and various Filoviridae.
-Binding to DC-SIGN can promote infection of dendritic cell-derived T cells by HIV and hepatitis C viruses.
+It binds various microorganisms by recognizing highly mannose-containing glycoproteins on their envelopes and functions in particular as a receptor for various viruses such as HIV, hepatitis C and various filoviridae.
+Binding to DC-SIGN can promote the infection of T cells from dendritic cells by HIV and hepatitis C viruses.
 Thus, binding to DC-SIGN is an essential process for HIV infection.
-In addition to functioning as an adhesion molecule, recent studies have also shown that DC-SIGN can initiate innate immunity through modulation of Toll-like receptors, although the detailed mechanism is not yet known.
-DC-SIGN, along with other C-type lectins, is involved in tumor recognition by dendritic cells.
+In addition to functioning as an adhesion molecule, recent studies have also shown that DC-SIGN can initiate innate immunity by modulating Toll-like receptors, although the detailed mechanism is not yet known.
+DC-SIGN, together with other C-type lectins, is involved in tumor recognition by dendritic cells.
 DC-SIGN is also a potential development target for a dendritic cell-based cancer vaccine.

 Application: FACS, IHC (G)